seahhorse/spot-it-3d/README.md

 	```
 	with # replaced with your camera device number.

+	Note that the code will write output video files to the following folder, relative to the location of this Readme file: "data/output".
+The following files will be output:

+	* <SESSION_NAME_>_annotated.<INPUT_FILE_EXTENSION_>: Contains the annotated videos with detection, tracking and re-identification across all cameras
+	* <SESSION_NAME_>_<CAMERA_INPUT_>.<INPUT_FILE_EXTENSION_>: Contains the un-annotated video recordings.
+Useful for realtime processing scenarios where the recording of the test is required for debugging or offline re-processing purposes
+	* <SESSION_NAME_>_

+	The code will also write the following log files to the "data/log" folder, if run successfully to completion:

+	* <SESSION_NAME_>_targets-2d-out,json: Contains 2D coordinates of all tracks across all cameras
+	* <SESSION_NAME_>_target-3d-out.json: Contains estimated 3D coordinates of all re-identified targets.
+This is relevant only for setups with 2 or more camera inputs
+	* <SESSION_NAME_>_frame-time.csv: Contains processing time taken for each frame, for debug purposes

+	It is recommended to clear these output files when they are no longer needed to avoid buildup of junk files.

 5. Run the CMake compile script.
-You will be prompted to install OpenCV 4 if the system does not have the required version.
+It should compile the code, generate the executable and automatically run it.

 	``` bash
 	bash compile_cmake.sh
 	```

-6. The compile scripts generate an executable named "spot-it-3d" in the root folder of this repository.
-Run the executable to run the program:
+6. The compile scripts generate an executable named "spot-it-3d" in the root folder of this repository and should be automatically launched by the script above.
+In the event the executable is not launched or you need to rerun it, run the executable directly to run the program:

 	``` bash
 	./spot-it-3d